 The AIFFP is committed to strengthening the Pacific labour market and creating economic opportunities for local workers and enterprises.
 Each AIFFP investment includes a detailed assessment of the local labour market, locally available materials and supply chains.
 This analysis is incorporated in the planning and design of AIFFP infrastructure projects to optimise local participation in key investment decisions.
 Localisation is central to our procurement approach.
-We ensure each AIFFP project has a Local Industry and Participation Plan (LIPP) which calls for head contractors to prioritise the utilisation of local contractors and suppliers.
-We seek ways to structure tenders to remove barriers to local industry participation, for example by removing turnover requirements or offering small bid packages.
+We ensure each AIFFP project has a Local Content and Industry Participation Plan (LICPP) which calls for head contractors to prioritise the utilisation of local contractors and suppliers.
+We seek ways to structure tenders to remove barriers to local industry participation, for example offering small bid packages in reach of local firms.
 In addition to creating jobs, this approach helps keep the capital costs of projects low and ensure projects are contextually appropriate and responsive.

 The AIFFP is working to build workforce capacity across the Pacific region and Timor-Leste.
 We work with DFAT's bilateral and regional programs to ensure alignment with existing skills and training programs, volunteer programs and support for professional associations.
 This includes partnering arrangements with Australian industry groups enabling Pacific organisations to learn from Australian counterparts.
-Where we can, we ensure LIPPs include targets to provide training for local contractors and international and domestic certifications.
+Where we can, we ensure LIPPs include targets to provide training for local contractors and national and international standards.